project-repo/cagebreak/README.md

 The current signature is called `cagebreak.sig`, whereas all older signatures will be named after their release version.

+Due to errors in the release process, the releases 1.7.1 and 1.7.2 did not include the release signatures in the appropriate folder of the git repository.
+However, signatures were provided as release-artefacts at the time of release.
+The signatures were introduced into the repository with 1.7.3.
+The integrity of cagebreak is still the same because the signatures were provided as release-artefacts (which were themselves signed) and the hashes in README.md are part of a signed release tag.

 #### Signing Keys

 All releases are signed by at least one of the following collection of